 Step 1:

-- Test case executed with different browsers.
+- Test case executed across different browsers.

-- Test case executed with different environments.
+- Test case performed within different environments.

-- Test case involving a large amount of data.
+- Test case involving substantial data volume.

 - Test case with any dependencies.

-- Test case requiring special data.
+- Test case necessitating special data.

 Step 2: